15 Jobs AI Will Replace by 2030 | Gaper.io

 2025-2028

-AI customer service platforms now resolve 70-85% of tier-1 support tickets without escalation.
+AI customer service platforms now resolve 70 to 85% of tier-1 support tickets without escalation.
 Intercom’s Fin AI resolves complex queries that previously required live agents.
-Sierra (the Benioff-backed startup) builds AI agents for enterprise customer service that maintain brand voice, navigate exceptions, and process actions.
-The 2.9 million US customer service reps are the largest single workforce at near-term displacement risk.
-WEF’s 2025 report lists “Customer Service and Operations” as the fastest-declining job category globally.
+Sierra and Gorgias build AI agents for enterprise customer service that maintain brand voice, navigate exceptions, and process refunds.
+The 2.9 million US customer service representatives are the largest single workforce at near-term displacement risk.
+WEF’s 2025 report lists “Customer Service and Operations” as a top-impact vertical.
+Related: understand agentic AI replacing jobs more deeply.

 Job #06